AgileVentures/av-static-website/source/blog_articles/2017-11-13-av-ecosystem-review-new-mobs-and-communication.html.markdown

 	from /app/vendor/bundle/ruby/2.3.0/gems/activesupport-4.2.10/lib/active_support/tagged_logging.rb:68:in `block in tagged'
 ```

-which is not making sense.
+and that does not make sense to me.
 What I'd hope is that all the error handling that we've installed would tell us when things like this are going wrong.
 No.  Nor does AirBrake seem to tell us about this kind of stuff.
 Configuration is all off I guess.

 Ah, okay, there is a piece of our code in the extended error message: